-The ESC system must meet additional specific functional requirements besides the definition, as follows:
+The ESC system shall meet additional specific functional requirements besides the definition, as follows:

-- (a) Be capable of applying braking torques individually to all four wheels / and have a control algorithm that utilizes this capability; - / Dual wheels shall be treated as a single wheel, and a twin axle group shall be treated as a single axle. - (b) Be operational over the full speed range of the vehicle, during all phases of driving including acceleration, coasting, and deceleration (including braking), except: - (i) When the driver has disabled ESC; - (ii) When the vehicle speed is below 20 km/h; - (iii) While the initial start-up self-test and plausibility checks are completed, not to exceed 2 minutes when driven under the conditions of paragraph 7.10.2; and - (iv) When the vehicle is being driven in reverse. - (c) Remain capable of activation even if the antilock brake system or traction control system is also activated.
+- (a) Be capable of applying braking torques individually to all four wheels 13/ and have a control algorithm that utilizes this capability; - (b) Be operational over the full speed range of the vehicle, during all phases of driving including acceleration, coasting, and deceleration (including braking), except: - (i) When the driver has disabled ESC; - (ii) When the vehicle speed is below 20 km/h; - (iii) While the initial start-up self-test and plausibility checks are completed, not to exceed 2 minutes when driven under the conditions of paragraph 7.10.2.; and - (iv) When the vehicle is being driven in reverse. - (c) Remain capable of activation even if the antilock brake system or traction control system is also activated. - 45.
+The gtr also specifies a number of other definitions intended to clarify the operation of ESC systems or related performance testing.
+Specifically, definitions are provided for the